microsoft/BotBuilder-V3/bot-connector-sdk-getstarted.md

 5. The template is a fully functional Echo Bot that takes the user's text utterance as input and returns it as output.
 In order to run however,
 	* The bot has to be registered with Bot Connector
-	* The appid & appsecret have to be recorded in the web.config - should we mention where these come from?
+	* The appid & appsecret from the BotFramework.net registration page have to be recorded in the web.config
 	* The project needs to be published to the web

 ## Registering your bot with the Microsoft Bot Framework